 3b.
 RESPONSE

-OH/ A/ODE Requirements Hybrid/Onsite Plan Review and utilize the " Planning for COVID-19 Scenarios in Schools " toolkit.
-The district has worked with CCPH to develop a response protocol for COVID and these procedures will be $\boxtimes$ Ensure continuous services and implement Comprehensive implemented if/when necessary.
-Distance Learning.
-CCPH will be notified of any and all COVID diagnoses who $\boxtimes$ Continue to provide meals for students. have been on campus.
+OHA/ODE Requirements Hybrid/Onsite Plan

+Review and utilize the "Planning for COVID-19 Scenarios in Schools" toolkit.
+Ensure continuous services and implement Comprehensive Distance Learning.
+Continue to provide meals for students.
+The district has worked with CCPH to develop a response protocol for COVID and these procedures will be implemented if/when necessary.
+CCPH will be notified of any and all COVID diagnoses who have been on campus.
 CCPH will be notified of any cluster of illnesses.
 A response team including administration, the school nurse, school-based health center and CCPH will address any needs when cases are identified.
 Large school events and gatherings have all been cancelled.
 A CDL is a part of this plan when on-site instruction is not possible.
 Breakfast and Lunch will continue to be served to all students in need whether on-site or in CDL.
 All state and federal food service requirements will be met.